huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 while QUIC transport eliminates the head-of-line blocking issues inherent with TCP and provides more efficient error corrections than UDP.
-DNS over QUIC (DoQ) has privacy properties similar to DNS over TLS (DoT) specified in RFC7858, and performance characteristics similar to classic DNS over UDP.
+DNS over QUIC (DoQ) has privacy properties similar to DNS over TLS (DoT) specified in RFC7858, and latency characteristics similar to classic DNS over UDP.

 --- middle